Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized

 It is worth noting that DDT-LCM is perfectly suitable under larger sample sizes and produces comparable performances as classical LCMs at additional computational expense.
 In practice, because the boundary between large and small sample sizes is often unclear and must be determined relative to the actual degree of separation between dietary patterns in the data, DDT-LCM can guard against potential numerical and statistical instability.

-DDT-LCM derives dietary patterns as an exploratory analysis to understand dietary behaviors among a subgroup that is typically undersized compared to the rest of the HCHS/SOL cohort.
-This analysis demonstrates how diet patterns of other small-sized subpopulations defined in HCHS/SOL can be derived, such as those formed by study-site and ethnic background that were excluded from \cite{stephenson2020empirically} and \cite{vito2022SharedEthnic} analysis (e.g. San Diego participants of Central American background or Bronx participants of Cuban background).
-We did not consider borrowing information from similar subpopulations or stratifying further by study site, which was the primary goal of RPC.
-DDT-LCM differs from RPC in application contexts.
-RPC identifies global and local differences in diet patterns across multiple pre-specified subpopulations.
-In contrast, DDT-LCM is designed for a single small-sized subpopulation to effectively learn the unique dietary patterns, while RPC is not suitable for weakly separated dietary patterns.
+DDT-LCM derives dietary patterns as an exposure analysis among a subgroup that is typically undersized compared to the rest of the HCHS/SOL cohort.
+This approach enables the study of other small subpopulations, such as San Diego participants of Central American background or Bronx participants of Cuban background, which were excluded from analyses in\cite{stephenson2020empirically} and \cite{vito2022SharedEthnic}.
+Unlike RPC, we did not stratify further by study site.
+DDT-LCM also differs from RPC in application contexts.
+DDT-LCM is tailored to a single small subgroup, whereas RPC identifies global and local differences across multiple pre-specified subpopulations.